frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/reset-and-power-on.md

 2. After power-on initialization: The `/RESET` pin becomes an input pin.

 > **Note:** While the combined Emulator schematics show different timings (about 275 ms), the actual IOU timing is approximately 35 ms. This delay likely allows various components to stabilize to a known state.
+[^1]: This 33 ms duration is effectively masked if a disk controller is present, as the controller extends the /RESET low state to 100 ms.
+>
 ### Emulator Implementation

 #### Power-On Delay Generation